 Understanding the World - This area is divided into 'People and Communities', 'The world' and 'Technology'.
 Children have opportunities to investigate and explore their everyday surroundings and learn about their world.
-They are encouraged to share their own experiences and learn that we all have similarities and differences (including coverage of some religious beliefs).
-Children have access to simple switch toys, as well as being able to use the class computer and school laptops.
+They are encouraged to share their own experiences and learn that we all have similarities and differences (including coverage of Chinese New Year and French Day).
+Children have access to simple switch toys, as well as being able to use the class computer, class i-pads and the camera.

 Expressive Arts and Design - This area is divided into 'Exploring and using media and materials' and 'Being imaginative'.
 Children are given opportunities to express their ideas and feelings through a variety of media, including 'art', music, dance and imaginative play.
-At the art area, they are encouraged to work independently, following some adult-led modelling of techniques and ideas.
+At the art area, they are encouraged to work independently, following some adult-led modelling of techniques and ideas